 Each concentration serves as a central focus for required and elective courses within the major.
 After declaring a concentration, students select courses from a wide range of social sciences departments as well as the university’s professional schools (Business, Education, Journalism, and Planning and Public Policy Management).

-• Only three classes which count for the GSS major may also count for another major or certificate; only one may overlap with a minor.
+- Only three classes which count for the GSS major may also count for another major, minor, or certificate.
+Additional electives may be required if there are more than three overlapping classes.

 Students must select one of the following concentrations: